SoftUni-Internal/interactive-content/EN/06-Unit-Testing/01-Seven-Testing-Principles.md

 ## 2.Exhaustive testing is impossible:

-Thats mean simply we cannot test everything.
+Simply we cannot test everything.

 We have almost **infinite** combinations of **input data**.